FuelLabs/fuels-ts/apps/docs/src/guide/errors/error-codes.md

 In cases where the error hasn't been mapped yet, this code will be used.

-This may caused by a bug in the SDK or the Fuel Stack, please report the issue to the team.
+If you believe you found a bug, please report the [issue](https://github.com/FuelLabs/fuels-ts/issues/new/choose) to the team.